 I know, I know.

 Look, honestly, if you want to waste money, I will not lose any sleep at all.
 I’m not in anyone’s pockets – if you think I am, please explain to me how I’m supposed to make money by telling you this.* And, in the greater scheme of things, my study is unlikely to make much of a difference.
 Even the Wall Street Journal article quoted the CEO of GNC (the big supplement selling company) as saying that studies don’t affect their sales; people will believe what they want to believe.
+I understand that – I’m just trying to help horse owners do what’s needed and not waste money on needless stuff.

 * I think I shouldn’t have written that, because somebody is bound to come up with something – WAIT!!!
 By depriving the horse of his supplements, I’m actually hoping that he’ll get some disease that I’ll have to treat.
 But if that was it, I’d have to prescribe a supplement.
 Which would make me money.
 Which I could do by prescribing the supplement in the first place.
 I’m getting a headache.